The Haight, the Castro, and Noe ValleyView Map

 During the 1960s the siren song of free love, peace, and mind-altering substances lured thousands of young people to the Haight, a neighborhood just east of Golden Gate Park.
 By 1966 the area had become a hot spot for rock artists, including the Grateful Dead, Jefferson Airplane, and Janis Joplin.
 Some of the most infamous flower children, including Charles Manson and People's Temple founder Jim Jones, also called the Haight home.

-Just over Buena Vista Hill from Haight Street, nestled at the base of Twin Peaks, lies the brash and sassy Castro District—the social, political, and cultural center of San Francisco's thriving gay (and, to a lesser extent, lesbian) community.
+The brash and sassy Castro district—the social, political, and cultural center of San Francisco's thriving gay (and, to a lesser extent, lesbian) community—stands at the western end of Market Street.
 This neighborhood is one of the city's liveliest and most welcoming, especially on weekends.
 Streets teem with folks out shopping, pushing political causes, heading to art films, and lingering in bars and cafés.
-Hard-bodied men in painted-on tees cruise the cutting-edge clothing and novelty stores, and pairs of all genders and sexual persuasions hold hands.
+Hard-bodied men in painted-on T-shirts cruise the cutting-edge clothing and novelty stores, and pairs of all genders and sexual persuasions hold hands.
 Brightly painted, intricately restored Victorians line the streets here, making the Castro a good place to view striking examples of the architecture San Francisco is famous for.

-Still farther south lies Noe Valley—also known as Stroller Valley for its relatively high concentration of little ones—an upscale but relaxed enclave that's one of the city's most desirable places to live.
+Also known as Stroller Valley for its relatively high concentration of little ones—this upscale but relaxed enclave just south of the Castro is among the city's most desirable places to live.
 Church Street and 24th Street, the neighborhood's main thoroughfares, teem with laid-back cafés, kid-friendly restaurants, and comfortable, old-time shops.
 You can also see remnants of Noe Valley's agricultural beginnings: Billy Goat Hill (at Castro and 30th streets), a wild-grass hill often draped in fog, is named for the goats that grazed here right into the 20th century.

 The Haight, the Castro, and Noe Valley at a Glance